alanvoss/guess_who/README.md

 ## Extra Credit

-Make an additional bot that does not use the regex / name match functionality.
+Make an additional bot that does not use the regex functionality.